 - Food waste – gets onto recyclable material and includes food on recyclable material that has not been rinsed out

-- Soft plastics – crisp packets, sweet wrappers, toothpaste tubes, bags and food wrapping (cling film)
+- Soft plastics – crisp packets, sweet wrappers, toothpaste tubes, bags, food wrapping eg film on or around food punnets/trays, cling film, shrink wrap and baby & pet food pouches

 - Hard plastics – toys or broken garden furniture, plant pots and polystyrene